-Nonprofit Law Basics: What are the Duties of Nonprofit Directors?
+Nonprofit Q&A: What are the Duties of Nonprofit Directors?

 What Does a Nonprofit Board of Directors Do?

-Nonprofits can be managed by a board of directors, by voting members, or by a combination of directors and members.
-The Articles of Incorporation and the bylaws will set out what type of management is in place.
+State statutes set out which type of management and governing structure is acceptable for nonprofits.
+Most often, the board of directors is its legal, governing body.
+In some states, nonprofits can be managed by a board of directors, by voting members, or by a combination of directors and members.
+The Articles of Incorporation will set out what type of management is in place.

 Boards of directors may be designated by any name: trustees, regents, directors, or council.
 But regardless of the name, if management of the nonprofit is placed on the board, the board has legal and ethical duties that cannot be delegated to others.
-These duties include:
+The board must follow the fiduciary duties of care, loyalty, and obedience to the nonprofit organization.

 (1) Legal Oversight.